PitifulPete/PitifulPete/README.md

 #### There are so many interesting things to tell you, but let's start from here:
 - i'm a Technical Writer --- and i absolutely love everything about the profession
-- i don't just exist in this space, i exist with the conviction that documentation (and extensively, content) is fundanmental to the sucess of any user-involving exercise.
+- i don't just exist in this space, i exist with the conviction that documentation (and extensively, content) is fundamental to the success of any user-involving exercise.
 - i'm open to contributing to interesting things and working on exciting projects.

 #### Now let's take a break.